alexanderlange804/heartcraft/README.md

 ---

-MyHeartCraft is a suite of three digital gift experiences built for couples, long-distance partners, and anyone who wants to make someone feel special online — without downloading an app or creating an account.
+HeartCraft is a suite of three digital gift experiences built for couples, long-distance partners, and anyone who wants to make someone feel special online — without downloading an app or creating an account.

 You create a personalized experience.
 You get a unique link.
 You share it on WhatsApp, Instagram DM, or any messaging platform.
 They open it and experience something built just for them.